Carolyn Pickles (politician)

 Carolyn Ann Pickles (born 2 May 1941) is a former Australian politician.
 She was a Labor member of the South Australian Legislative Council from 1985 to 2002.
-As Leader of the Opposition in the Legislative Council, she was the first woman elected to lead a major Australian political party in any chamber in South Australia.
+She was one of the founders of EMILY's List Australia, a Labor organisation dedicated to promoting women seeking public office.
+From 1989 to 1993, she served as Government Whip in the Legislative Council.
+From 1994, she served as Leader of the Opposition in the Legislative Council, being the first woman elected to lead a major Australian political party in any chamber in South Australia.
+She was also shadow minister for a number of portfolios.